Understanding the Teen Brain

 In fact, recent research has found that adult and teen brains work differently.
 Adults think with the prefrontal cortex, the brain’s rational part.
 This is the part of the brain that responds to situations with good judgment and an awareness of long-term consequences.
 Teens process information with the amygdala.
 This is the emotional part.

-In teen’s brains, the connections between the emotional part of the brain and the decision-making center are still developing—and not necessarily at the same rate.
-That’s why when teens experience overwhelming emotional input, they can’t explain later what they were thinking.
+In teens’ brains, the connections between the emotional part of the brain and the decision-making center are still developing—and not always at the same rate.
+That’s why when teens have overwhelming emotional input, they can’t explain later what they were thinking.
 They weren’t thinking as much as they were feeling.

 What’s a parent to do?

 You’re the most important role model your kids have.
 Sure, their friends are important to them, but the way you behave and fulfill your responsibilities will have a profound and long-lasting effect on your children.